 Some of the most devastating accidents on Arkansas roads are truck accidents.
 Because of their massive size and weight, a substantial amount of accidents involving a large truck can be fatal, and if not, still result in severe injuries.
-In a statistical report compiled by the U.S. Department of Transportation (USDOT), the National Center for Statistics and Analysis (NCSA) and the National Highway Traffic Safety Administration (NHTSA), approximately 98 percent of semi-truck accidents involve a fatality.
+In a statistical report compiled by the U.S. Department of Transportation (USDOT), the National Center for Statistics and Analysis (NCSA), and the National Highway Traffic Safety Administration (NHTSA), approximately 98 percent of semi-truck accidents involve a fatality.
 The report also stated that nearly 75 percent of all truck accidents were caused by the driver of a smaller truck or motor vehicle.

 Accidents can happen for a variety of reasons.
-While certain areas in Fort Smith are more prone to accidents such as the intersections of Waldron and Rogers Avenue, it doesn’t matter where the accident happens, these accidents are often attributed to impatient drivers.
+While certain areas in Fort Smith are more prone to accidents, such as the intersections of Waldron and Rogers Avenue, it doesn’t matter where the accident happens; these accidents are often attributed to impatient drivers.
 Truck accidents can be attributed both to the truck driver themselves, as well as other drivers on the road.
 Some of the most common reasons for a truck accident that can be attributed to other drivers on the road include:

 Some of the common reasons for a truck accident which can be attributed to a truck driver include:

-Driver error – driving a large semi-truck requires a significant amount of training, as well as diligent and constant attention.
+Driving a large semi-truck requires a significant amount of training, as well as diligent and constant attention.
 However, many accidents can be attributed to the driver committing some avoidable error.

 The enormous size of a semi is enough reason to understand the likelihood of fatalities occurring when another vehicle is involved.
 Even if the injured survive, their injuries will probably be devastating and life-changing.